.220 Swift Ammo

 • Flat trajectory for easier aiming at distance

-• Devastating on small varmints
+• Devastating on small game and varmints

 • Low recoil compared to larger calibers